jacob404/promod-future/currentbuild/README.txt

 - Tank slowdown is now proportional based on weapon and distance: Uzis deal 80% slowdown, shotguns deal 50%.
 When an uzi deals 1 damage, it provides <1% slowdown to the tank.
 - Survivors will now take a maximum of 30 fall damage if they are pounced or jockeyed while on the no mercy 3 sewer ladder.
 - Updates to spechud:
--- Bonus (Health or Damage) is now visible
+-- Health Bonus / Damage Bonus is now visible
 -- Changed 'P', 'DP', 'M', and 'DE' to 'Pistol', 'Dual Pistols', 'Melee', and 'Deagle' respectively -- Added health for ghost infected
 - Who will become tank is now printed to casters on round start.